Active sorting of particles as an illustration of the Gibbs mixing paradox: Purely Kinetic Sorting Without Energetic Preference

 leading to

 and similarly for primed particles (henceforth we will not repeat symmetrical-looking equations for both species of particles).
-As expected, when mistakes are possible, each box remains contaminated with incorrect particles.
+As expected, when mistakes are possible, each box remains contaminated with incorrect particles even after infinite time devoted to sorting. {This is our first glimpse of a ``softening'' of the Gibbs Paradox, where values of $\eta$ intermediate between zero and unity leads to values of the system's \textit{minimal possible} entropy change intermediate between $-N k_{\rm B} \ln 2$ and $0$ respectively.}

+Although by the structure of kinetic equations~(\ref{eq:simplest_with_mistakes}) $\eta$ masquerades itself as an equilibrium constant between states $\mathcal{A}_1$ and $\mathcal{A}_2$, we prefer to think of it differently.
+Following on from the previous setup, we assume that transport through the upper channel is always to the right, and transport through the lower channel is always to the left, so that the detailed balance is violated.
+In this sense, we treat $\eta$ as a quantifier of the ``partial distinguishability'' of particles.
+In such interpretation, it has no direct thermodynamic meaning -- and it should not, because it is a kinetic (transport) property.